jeremytammik/roomedit3d/README.md

 This broadcast is picked up by a yet-to-be-implemented C# .NET Revit add-in client.

-Hardwired for a specific model; the selected element is identified via its Revit UniqueId.
+Currently hardwired for a specific model; the selected element is identified via its Revit UniqueId.

 ## Author